python/devguide/triaging.rst

 type-performance - Used for PRs that provide performance optimizations.

-type-tests - Used for PRs which exclusively involve changes to the tests.
+type-tests - Used for PRs that exclusively involve changes to the tests.

 Fields in the Issue Tracker
 ---------------------------